bastnsa/dotfiles/README.md

   - For WSL: win32yank
 - Node and npm (required for certain Neovim plugins)
 - Python 3 (required for certain Neovim plugins)
-- Python venv module and pip (needs to be installed separately on some Linux distros):
+- Python venv module and pip (needs to be installed separately on some Linux distros)
-  - For Ubuntu/Debian: `sudo apt install python3-venv python3-pip`

 In terms of terminal emulators, I currently run [Ghostty](https://ghostty.org/docs) on macOS.